moyano83/functional-programming-in-scala/README.md

 Looking at the implementation described, we notice that each of our functions has a type of the form `Generator => (A, Generator)` for some type A.
 Functions of this type are called state actions or state transitions because they transform _Generator_ states from one to the next.
 These state actions can be combined using combinators, which are higher-order functions.
 If we define a type alias for these type of functions like
-`type Gen[+A] = Generator => (A, Generator)`, we can think of a value of type `Gen[+A]` as a randomly generated A, although it is really a a program that depends on some Generator, uses it to generate an A, and also transitions the Generator to a new state that can be used by another action later.
+`type Gen[+A] = Generator => (A, Generator)`, we can think of a value of type `Gen[+A]` as a randomly generated A, although it is really a program that depends on some Generator, uses it to generate an A, and also transitions the Generator to a new state that can be used by another action later.
 We can now turn methods such as _nextInt_ into values of this new type: `val int: Gen[Int] = _.nextInt`.
 We want to write combinators that let us combine `Gen` actions while avoiding explicitly passing along the `Generator` state.
 We end up with a kind of domain-specific language that does this passing for us:

 ```scala
 def unit[A](a: A): Gen[A] = gen => (a, gen)